Biomedical Equipment Technician School

 What courses can be expected from a biomedical equipment technician program?

 Students can begin to prepare for a career in biomedical engineering technology as early as high school.
-By excelling in high school science courses like biology, physics, and chemistry as well as mathematical courses like algebra, geometry, trigonometry, pre-calculus, and calculus, students can learn the fundamentals from which biomedical engineering is derived.
-In addition, courses in English, social studies, business, and communication are also helpful in shaping a well-rounded career.
+By excelling in high school science courses like biology, physics, and chemistry as well as mathematical courses like algebra, geometry, trigonometry,

 How should students select a biomedical technician college or university?